Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Introduction

-The fact that our methods do not completely work in the case $d=3$ is related to the integrals over the ``anomalous faces'' of configuration space.
-Whether the integrals vanish along these faces is an open problem, which was studied in some detail in work of Poirier \cite{PoirierAGT} and unpublished work of Yang \cite{SWYangArXiv}.
-In the setting of homology sphere invariants, a framing of the manifold can be used to collapse this face to lower dimension.
-Thus, the problem in the setting of knot invariants can perhaps be summarized as the failure of a framing of the knot to respect the spherical maps (defined in Section \ref{SphericalMaps}).
+The fact that our methods do not completely work in the case $d=3$ is related to the integrals over the anomalous faces of configuration space.
+Whether the integrals vanish along these faces is to our knowledge an open problem, but was studied in detail in work of Poirier \cite{PoirierAGT} and unpublished work of Yang \cite{SWYangArXiv}.
+In the setting of homology 3-sphere invariants, one uses a framing of the manifold to collapse this face to lower dimension.
+Thus, the problem for classical knot invariants can be viewed as the failure of a framing of the knot to respect the spherical maps (defined in Section \ref{SphericalMaps}).
 In any case, this problem is what stymies our topological construction for $d=3$.

 We suspect that our construction is adaptable to the setting of characteristic classes of bundles of homology spheres \cite{Watanabe1, Watanabe2, KuperbergThurston, LescopOnKTT}, roughly generalizing from $S^d$ to homology spheres.
-We feel that the details of the construction for cohomology of spaces of embeddings are sufficiently complicated, so for the sake of simplicity, we leave this generalization for future work.
+We leave this generalization for potential future work.